shmeleva/Django-Game-Store/README.md

 ### 4. Process and Time Schedule

-We will mostly communicate using [Telegram](https://telegram.org/) and, additionally, we will meet in person at least once week.
-We will also use [Trello](https://trello.com) for project management.
+We will mostly communicate using [Telegram](https://telegram.org/) and, additionally, we will meet in person for a discussion at least once week or more often, if required.

+We will first start working on mandatory features.
+At each stage, we will divide tasks among team members, so that everyone knows what they should work on next.
+[Trello](https://trello.com) will be used to create, define, assign, and track tasks.

 * Week 1: Set up a database and build a simple layout.
 * Week 2: Implement authentication.